bkatati/adiversity/README.md

 # *5) "Triphasic.csv"* #

-'the file is csv and contains assigned traits per soil/maize isolates.
+the file is 'csv' and contains assigned traits per soil/maize isolates.
 The traits are phenotypic as metabolic (Aflatoxin-B, Aflatoxin-G, Cyclopiazonic acid production) and morphological (large sclerotia production, colony colour).
 Polymorphism is based on the calmodulin gene sequences (CAMseq).
 The metabolites are qualitatively assigned using thin layer chromatography as produced (value = '1') or not produced (value = '0', upon HPLC verification).
 Production of conspicous large sclerotia is assigned '1,' and green colour assigned '1.'
 The ecological niches are Soil (value '1') and maize (value '0') according to location from which isolate was obtained.

 # *6) "Diversity_model.xlsx"* #